domRiddle/ASF/FAQ.md

 In case of anti-bruteforce and rate-limiting, problem will disappear after some time, so just wait and don't attempt to log in in the meantime.
 If you hit that issue frequently, perhaps it's wise to increase `LoginLimiterDelay` config property of ASF.
 Excessive program restarts and other intentional/non-intentional login requests definitely won't help with that issue, so try to avoid it if possible.

 In case of expired login key - ASF will remove old one and ask for new one on next login (which will require from you putting 2FA token if your account is 2FA-protected.
 If your account is using ASF 2FA, token will be generated and used automatically).
-If you get this issue often, it's possible that Steam for some reason decided to ignore our login key save requests, as mentioned in issue above.
+If you get this issue often, it's possible that Steam for some reason decided to ignore our login key save requests, as mentioned in the issue above.
+You might avoid this issue by not using login keys at all with `UseLoginKeys` config property, but we do not recommend going that way.

 And lastly, if you used wrong login + password combination, obviously you need to correct this, or disable bot that is attempting to connect using those credentials.
 ASF can't guess on its own whether `InvalidPassword` means invalid credentials, or any of the reasons listed above, therefore it'll keep trying until it succeeds.